 LycaMobile is a little different from other MVNOs in that it focuses heavily on international calling inclusions.
 Beyond that, however, it still offers plans that are solid value in their own right.
 LycaMobile has five plans with 28 day billing periods.
 All have unlimited calls and texts, and while some are priced the same, the inclusions are different.

-- $29.90 gets you 3GB of data plus unlimited calls to 10 countries OR 5GB of data and no international inclusions
+- $29.90 gets you 3GB of standard data plus unlimited calls to 10 countries and credit-capped minutes to other countries OR 5GB of data and no international inclusions.

-It’s evident from these plans that if you’re an expat, LycaMobile could be for you.
+It’s evident that, if you’re an expat, LycaMobile could be for you.
 It offers solid value, especially to popular countries such as the UK and USA, and if you’re a newcomer to Australia then welcome – LycaMobile could be the carrier for you, as it offers calls home to countries that many other providers simply don’t have a connection to.

-This prepaid list wouldn’t be complete without Telstra itself.
-The telco giant has come up stumps in the prepaid category, and offers a whopping 18 plans.
-Frankly, many of them are so close in inclusions that they barely warrant a mention.
-Overall, you can expect PAYG plans with a variety of billing periods, anywhere from 28 days to a full year.
-With these types of plans, what you see is what you get – $20 usually gets you $20 included value, for example, but there is better value to be had in some of their plans with over 1GB of data included.
+This list wouldn’t be complete without old Telstra itself.
+The giant has come up stumps in the prepaid category lately and offers a whopping 15+ plans.
+Frankly, many of them are so close in inclusions that they barely warrant a mention, but you can expect PAYG plans and a variety of billing periods, anywhere from 28 days to a whole year!
+With these types of plans, what you see is what you get – $20 usually gets you $20 included value for example, but there is better value to be had in some of the plans with over 1GB of data included.

 Postpaid plans on the Telstra network